ismailgunayy/frontend-masters-progress/javascript-the-hard-parts-v2/README.md

 [Back to Contents](#contents)

-- **Class** keyword is just a syntactic sugar in Javascript.
+- **Class** keyword is just a syntactic sugar in JavaScript.
 There is no difference under the hood between the function and the class below.

   ```js
   function UserCreatorFunc(name) {